1975 in the Philippines: Holidays

 As per Act No. 2711 section 29, issued on March 10, 1917, any legal holiday of fixed date falls on Sunday, the next succeeding day shall be observed as legal holiday.
 Sundays are also considered legal religious holidays.
 Bonifacio Day was added through Philippine Legislature Act No. 2946.
 It was signed by then-Governor General Francis Burton Harrison in 1921.
 On October 28, 1931, the Act No. 3827 was approved declaring the last Sunday of August as National Heroes Day.
 As per Republic Act No. 3022, April 9 was proclaimed as Bataan Day.
 Independence Day was changed from July 4 (Philippine Republic Day) to June 12 (Philippine Independence Day) on August 4, 1964.

+September 11, President Marcos' birthday, became a holiday beginning this year, after Marcos issued Proclamation No. 1495 declaring the day as a "Special Barangay Day."
+That, alongside Thanksgiving Day on September 21, were included in the list of special holidays being issued throughout the rest of his presidency.